-6.8 The Forum's primary aim has been to ensure that new homes are developed where the Housing Area Character can be safeguarded, as part of a transitional landscape between the National Park and the South-West suburbs, at an appropriate housing density, as part of a distinctive housing area of South-West Sheffield, to maintain the current urban grain and to resist inappropriate housing development in residential gardens.
+6.8 The Forum's aim has been to ensure that the Housing Area Character be safeguarded, as part of a transitional landscape between the National Park and the South-West suburbs, at an appropriate housing density, as part of a distinctive housing area of South-West Sheffield, to maintain the current urban grain and to resist inappropriate housing development in residential gardens.

-Dore Housing Area as part of a transitional landscape.
+Dore Housing Area as part of a Transitional Landscape.